wenjian80/soak8_lab/README.md

 # 3. Lab steps

 ### Steps to follow
-It will take you around 1-2 Hour to run finished the script
+It will take you around 1-2 Hour to run finished the excercise.

 ```
 #Steps to follow
 #Read below for exact instruction